Lawrenceville Spousal Support Lawyer

 A final alimony order can be modified just like a child support order.

 Under Georgia law, alimony orders can be modified due to:

 - Changes in either party’s financial status or income, or

 - When the receiving party is continuously and openly cohabitating with a romantic or sexual partner.

 If either occurs, the paying spouse can file a petition to modify the alimony order.
 This petition, however, must be supported with evidence of cohabitation or a change in finances or income.
 The receiving spouse also has the right to file a petition to modify the spousal support order, typically requesting a higher support amount.

 Contact a Lawrenceville Spousal Support Lawyer for a Free Consultation

 Spousal support has the potential to become a bitter issue in a divorce and may cause conflict even years after a divorce is final.
 If you are seeking alimony in a divorce or would like to modify an existing support order, Crystal Wright Law can help.

-Contact our law offices for a free initial consultation with a Lawrenceville spousal support lawyer.
+Contact our law offices for an initial free consultation with a Lawrenceville spousal support lawyer.
 We will help you explore the best legal options available to you.

 Lawrenceville Spousal Support Lawyer Review